New Hampshire

 Military or VA

-Between 2019 and 2020, the percent of uninsured citizens in New Hampshire grew by 0.731% from 5.94% to 5.98%.
+Between 2020 and 2021, the percent of uninsured citizens in New Hampshire declined by 1.39% from 5.98% to 5.9%.

 The following chart shows how the percent of uninsured individuals in New Hampshire changed over time compared with the percent of individuals enrolled in various types of health insurance.